Teaching Policies and Guidelines for Fall 2023

 Adding your pronouns to the syllabus (he/him, she/her, they/their) signals that you are welcoming to people who are non-gender-conforming.
 For more information, contact LGBTQ Life and/or attend a Safe Zone training.

-Classroom Climate: I am committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
+Johns Hopkins University is committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
 Everyone here has the right to be treated with dignity and respect.
-I believe fostering an inclusive climate is important because research and my experience show that students who interact with peers who are different from themselves learn new things and experience tangible educational outcomes.
-Please join me in creating a welcoming and vibrant classroom climate.
-Note that you should expect to be challenged intellectually by me, the TAs, and your peers, and at times this may feel uncomfortable.
+Fostering an inclusive climate is important because research and experience show that students who interact with peers who are different from themselves learn new things and experience tangible educational outcomes.
+Please join us in creating a welcoming and vibrant classroom climate.
+Note that you should expect to be challenged intellectually by the instructor, the TAs, and your peers, and at times this may feel uncomfortable.
 Indeed, it can be helpful to be pushed sometimes in order to learn and grow.
 But at no time in this learning process should someone be singled out or treated unequally on the basis of any seen or unseen part of their identity.

 If you have TAs, be sure to give instructions to them on how to receive any concerns.
 For example: